Lung Cancer Screening

 The Sylvester Comprehensive Cancer Center at the University of Miami Miller School of Medicine announced its ongoing lung cancer screening program based on the recent announcement by the U.S. Preventive Services Task Force (USPSTF).
 The Sylvester Comprehensive Cancer Center team has been a participant in research studies involving CT screening for lung cancer for more than 10 years.

-The USPSTF issued a draft recommendation giving its second highest approval rating for computed tomography (CT) screenings for lung cancer for those at high risk, a move that if approved in final form, will trigger Medicare and insurance coverage and bring about a dramatic drop in the leading cause of cancer deaths.
+The USPSTF issued a recommendation giving its second highest approval rating for computed tomography (CT) screenings for lung cancer for those at high risk, a move that if approved in final form, will trigger Medicare and insurance coverage and bring about a dramatic drop in the leading cause of cancer deaths.
 Based on the available evidence, the Task Force recommends screening people who are at high risk for lung cancer with annual low-dose CT scans, which can prevent a substantial number of lung cancer related deaths.

 Lung cancer is the #1 cancer killer in the United States today.
 Lung cancer kills more people than breast, cervical, colon, and prostate cancer combined, and often does not show any symptoms until the disease is in late stage.
 Physicians and scientists at Sylvester Comprehensive Cancer Center are working to change these outcomes.
 Because a delay in detection results in the current poor survival of lung cancer patients, early detection of lung cancer is a critical need.